uniswap-python/uniswap-python/README.md

  - WBTC uses 8 decimals
  - USDC and USDT uses 6 decimals

-You can look up the number of tokens used by looking up the contract on Etherscan, for example here is WBTC: https://etherscan.io/token/0x2260fac5e5542a773aa44fbcfedf7c193bc2c599
+You can look up the number of decimals used by a particular token by looking up the contract on Etherscan.
+As an example, here is the one for WBTC: https://etherscan.io/token/0x2260fac5e5542a773aa44fbcfedf7c193bc2c599

 *  [get_eth_token_input_price](https://github.com/Uniswap/contracts-vyper/blob/master/contracts/uniswap_exchange.vy#L416)
 ```python